FTL-2024-Pod-C/capstone-planning/planning/user_stories.md

 9. **As a food pantry, I want to be matched automatically with restaurants based on our specific food needs and preferences, so that I can streamline the donation process and reduce search time.**

 10. **As a food pantry, I want to receive automated reminders or alerts when new donations are available from restaurants in our area, so that we can promptly arrange pickups and reduce food waste.**

-## Wireframe (Bonus)

-Insert link or image to your group's wireframe.